Krystalliaa/n8n-AI-agent/README.md

 Expected behavior:
 1. The agent calls the search tool to find current information
-2. It calls `create_google_doc` to create a new document with a relevant title
+2. It calls `create_google_docs` to create a new document with a relevant title
-3. It calls `update_google_doc_content` using the returned document ID to insert the researched content
+3. It calls `update_google_docs` using the returned document ID to insert the researched content
 4. It confirms in chat what document was created
 You can verify execution success by checking **Executions** in the n8n left sidebar — every tool call in the chain should show green (success), not grey (never executed) or red (error).